geocompx/geocompr/rev.md

 # ROBIN

-- [ROBIN] 2.1.2 does not answer the question "Why Simple Features?" but answers the question "why use package sf and not sp?"
 - [ROBIN] 4.2.1: instead of mentioning a lot of options while forwarding to a future section for what is meant, I think this section would work better when it would start with a simple example.
 Introducing earlier what is meant by a spatial relation may also clarify this chapter.
 - [ROBIN] Figure 4.6 is interesting: is this raster data?
 Can raster deal with this problem?